Dryptosaurus: Discovery and species

-Up until 1866, theropods from the Americas were only known from isolated teeth discovered by Ferdinand Van Hayden during Geological Survey excursions into Montana.
-During the summer of 1866, workers from the West Jersey Marl Company uncovered an incomplete theropod skeleton in a quarry near Barnsboro, New Jersey with sediments belonging to the Maastrichtian-aged New Egypt Formation.
-In August 1866, paleontologist Edward Drinker Cope was notified of the discovery and encouraged to visit the marl pit to obtain the specimen.
+Up until 1866, theropods from the United States were only known from isolated teeth discovered by Ferdinand Van Hayden during Geological Survey excursions into Montana.
+During the summer of 1866, workers from the West Jersey Marl Company uncovered an associated theropod skeleton in sediments coming from the New Egypt Formation in a quarry near Barnsboro, New Jersey.
+This formation dates to the Maastrichtian stage of the Late Cretaceous period and is part of the Monmouth Group.
+In August 1866, American paleontologist Edward Drinker Cope was notified of the discovery and encouraged to visit the marl pit to obtain the specimen.
 When he arrived, he was thoroughly surprised by the skeleton's completeness and uniqueness, calling it the "finest discovery I have yet made".
 The skeleton was then deposited at the Academy of Natural Sciences in Philadelphia under the catalogue number ANSP 9995 and includes; skull and dentary fragments, teeth, caudal vertebrae, humeri, an incomplete manus, a partial pelvis, and nearly complete left hindlimb.
-However, four chevrons, a sternum, and a scapula which are now lost were also noted by Cope in addition to several sacral vertebrae which are now referred to the protostegid Pneumatoarthrus.
-An isolated metatarsal possibly belonging to the skeleton was found at the same locale, but this has come into question.
+However, four chevrons, a sternum, and a scapula were also noted by Cope, however they have since been lost.
+Several sacral vertebrae Cope assigned to Dryptosaurus are now believed to belong to the protostegid turtle Pneumatoarthrus.
+An isolated metatarsal IV (AMNH FARB 2438) possibly belonging to ANSP 9995 was found at the same locale, but this has come into question.
+It was in Cope's possession and purchased by the American Museum of Natural History in 1902, however it was not mentioned by Cope until an 1870 paper.

-Cope presented his description of the specimen to the Academy on August 21, 1866, naming it a new genus and species of dinosaur, Laelaps aquilunguis.
-"Laelaps", which is derived from the Greek word "hurricane" or "storm wind", was also the name of a dog in Greek mythology who never failed to catch what it was hunting.
-The genus name was occupied by a mite and replaced by the name Dryptosaurus, "slashing reptile", by Othniel Marsh, Cope's rival in the Bone Wars, in 1877.
-However, Cope maintained that the name Laelaps was valid for years after, refusing to use Dryptosaurus.
-Also in the 1870s, a partial dentary of a theropod was unearthed from the Late Jurassic strata of the Morrison Formation outside Canon City, Colorado.
-Cope coined Laelaps trihedrodon, "three-hedged tooth", for the dentary in 1877, but it has since been lost.
-Later L. trihedrodon was moved the genus Antrodemus, now Allosaurus, based on its derivation but it is now considered a nomen dubium.
-Five damaged partial tooth crowns from AMNH 5780, mistakenly thought to have belonged to the L. trihedrodon holotype, share many features in common with Allosaurus and probably belong to that genus instead.
-However, some of the Allosaurus-like characteristics of the teeth are primitive to theropods as a whole and may have been present in other large-bodied Morrison Formation theropod species.
 Brusatte et al. (2011) noted that well-preserved, historic casts of most of the type material from ANSP 9995 and AMNH FARB 2438 are housed in the collections of the Natural History Museum in London (NHM OR50100).
 The casts show some detail that is no longer preserved on the original specimens, which have significantly degraded due to pyrite disease.
+Some of the bones have evidence of molding, which was possibly done by Benjamin Waterhouse Hawkins during his failed project to erect a Paleozoic Museum in Central Park, New York.